0xERR0R/blocky/docs/configuration.md

 ## Custom DNS

 You can define your own domain name to IP mappings.
-For example, you can use a user-friendly name for a network printer or define a domain name for your local device on order to use the HTTPS certificate.
+For example, you can use a user-friendly name for a network printer or define a domain name for your local device in order to use the HTTPS certificate.
 Multiple IP addresses for one domain must be separated by a comma.

 | Parameter           | Type                                                   | Mandatory | Default value |